Druidan/Bamazon/README.md

 * When the order goes through, display the total cost of the purchase to the player.

 ## Planned Future Version Benchmarks and Features
-* v-1.1: While the basic MVP is very simple and streamlined, there are some basic improvements I want to make on the basic MVP:
-  * Make sure the UX is clear and pronounced.
-Possibly use NPMs to make the data and screens easier to read and parse for the average user.
-  * Allow the user to narrow down their item search through departments(category).
-  * Include a file structure that supports future development.

 * v-2.0: While the basic Bamazon experience is meant for customers, and we want to further push the user experience to new heights, we here at Bamazon want to make an app that is useful to sales managers as well.
   * After the program is run, dilineate between the Bamazon StoreFront and Bamazon Manager - the two branches of our program.
   * Bamazon StoreFront: The StoreFront needs to keep all of the functionality of our basic Bamazon MVP, while increasing the following -